snowflakedb/SnowAlert/docs/getting_started.rst

 .. code-block::

-    Inserting a sample suppression into the suppression spec table...
-    Sample suppression inserted successfully
     Would you like to integrate Jira with SnowAlert (Y/N)?
+Y Please enter the username for the SnowAlert user in Jira: snowalert@acmecorp.com Please enter the password for the SnowAlert user in Jira:
+    Please enter the URL for the Jira integreation: acmecorp.atlassian.net Please enter the project tag for the alerts...
+    Note that this should be the text that will prepend the ticket id; if the project is SnowAlert and the tickets will be SA-XXXX, then you should enter 'SA' for this prompt.
+    Please enter the project tag for the alerts from SnowAlert: SA

 Next, the installer will ask you to name several AWS resources, specifically